The 36 Questions That Are Said To Make You Fall in Love

 - How do you feel about your relationship with your mother?

-- Make three true "we" statements each.
-For instance, "We are both in this room feeling … "
+- Make three factual “we” statements each.
+For instance, “We are both in this room feeling … “

-- Complete this sentence: "I wish I had someone with whom I could share … "
+- Complete this sentence: “I wish I had someone with whom I could speak … “

-- If you were going to become a close friend with your partner, please share what would be important for him or her to know.
+- If you were going to become a close friend with your partner, please express what would be vital for them to know.

-- Share with your partner an embarrassing moment in your life.
+- Tell your partner about an embarrassing moment in your life.

 - When did you last cry in front of another person?
 By yourself?